ms-microservice/booksitout/README.md

 ## Version 4, Community (Apr.
 29, 2023 - May.
 14, 2023)
 - Forum
     - Provide surveys, quizzes, free forum for each book
-    - isbn13을 기준으로 나눔 + 같은 책이라 판단할 수 있는 isbn13끼리 묶는 테이블 사용
-    - Group with isbn13 + table to group isbn estimated to indicate the same books
+    - Group with isbn13, DB schema to group isbn estimated to indicate the same books
     - Provide popular books (use Batch to process for certain intervals)

 - Book Gatherings